vgvinter/biomassml/README.md

 ### Trained models

-We provide the Gaussian Processes Regression (GPR) models trained in this work in the `models` directory.
+We provide the Gaussian Process Regression (GPR) models trained in this work in the `models` directory.
 The model trained using leave-one-out cross-validation (LOOCV) can be found in `models/model_GPR_loocv`.
 The model retrained on all data can be found in `models/model_GPR_retrained`.

 ### Example usage

 The use of the main functions of this package is shown in Jupyter Notebooks in the `notebooks` directory.
-The training of the Gaussian Processes Regression (GPR) models used in this work can be found in `notebooks/train_GPR_model.ipynb`.
+The training of the Gaussian Process Regression (GPR) models used in this work and their performance evaluation can be found in `notebooks/train_GPR_model.ipynb`.
 The analysis of the feature importance can be found in `notebooks/feature_importance.ipynb`.
-The prediction of the gasification results for different biomasses from the literature can be found in `notebooks/predictions_new_dataset.ipynb`.
+The prediction of the gasification results for different biomasses from the literature, together with the optimization of the process operating conditions, can be found in `notebooks/predictions_new_dataset.ipynb`.
 The cluster analysis can be found in `notebooks/cluster_analysis.ipynb`.

 ## 👐 Contributing